camelpunch/plumb/README.md

 ### Pipeline

 Enqueues everything into the waiting queue, in order.
+Creates jobs by sending each to server.

 ### Waiting queue runner